 You don’t want customers who get in touch with a question, complaint, or request for a refund to be passed from one agent to the other until they’re lost in the system.
 Your customers certainly won’t put up with that kind of treatment.
 Over 50% of consumers say that waiting a long time for a rep to respond is the most frustrating part of a bad customer experience, and 68% get irritated when you transfer them between departments.

 Put your project management software to work to improve matters.
+This way, you can efficiently keep track of your tasks and manage progress.
 Today’s best agile project management solutions include automated workflows that you can use to direct customers to the right agent swiftly, track your success (or otherwise) in resolving customer issues with analytics, and open up access to information so that more employees have the knowledge to handle any given customer interaction.

 2. Apply Data to the Problem